Geothermal energy, for many years, has proven to be an economical energy source – in select places.

 Currently, the Arizona Geological Survey is managing a DOE-backed three-year research program; all 50 states are participating.
 The $21 million program is in its second year.

 The objective is to compile a National Geothermal Data System (NGDS) containing vast amounts of data.
-These data would be available to all those interested in developing geothermal energy resources given the declining fossil fuel reserves and increasing demand worldwide, according to AAPG member Chacko John, Louisiana Geological Survey (LGS) director and state geologist, professor-research Louisiana State University.
+These data would be available to all those interested in developing geothermal energy resources given the declining fossil fuel reserves and increasing demand worldwide, according to AAPG member Chacko John, Louisiana Geological Surveyyufzfrytevuvcdvucfzzetseffrcs (LGS) director and state geologist, professor-research Louisiana State University.

 A Gulf Coast Context